liferay/liferay-docs/develop/tutorials/articles/100-tooling/03-blade-cli/04-creating-projects-with-blade-cli.markdown

 the Blade `create` command and the many options it provides, enter `blade help create` into a terminal.
 A list of the `create` options are listed below:

-- `-b, --build <string>`: The build type of the project.
+- `-b, --build <String>`: The build type of the project.
 Available options are `gradle` (default) and `maven`.
-- `-c, --classname <string>`: If a class is generated in the project, provide the name of the class to be generated.
+- `-c, --classname <String>`: If a class is generated in the project, provide the name of the class to be generated.
 If not provided, the class name defaults to the project name.
-- `C, --contributorType <string>`: Identifies your module as a theme contributor.
+- `-C, --contributorType <String>`: Identifies your module as a theme contributor.
 This is also used to add the `Liferay-Theme-Contributor-Type` and `Web-ContextPath` bundle headers to the BND file.
-- `-d, --dir <file>`: The directory to create the new project.
+- `-d, --dir <File>`: The directory to create the new project.
-- `-h, --hostbundlebsn <string>`: If a new JSP hook fragment needs to be created, provide the name of the host bundle symbolic name.
+- `-h, --hostbundlebsn <String>`: If a new JSP hook fragment needs to be created, provide the name of the host bundle symbolic name.
-- `-H, --hostbundleversion <string>`: If a new JSP hook fragment needs to be created, provide the name of the host bundle version.
+- `-H, --hostbundleversion <String>`: If a new JSP hook fragment needs to be created, provide the name of the host bundle version.
 - `-l, --listtemplates`: Prints a list of available project templates.
-- `-p, --packagename <string>`: The package name to use when creating the project.
+- `-p, --packagename <String>`: The package name to use when creating the project.
-- `-s, --service <string>`: If a new Declarative Services (DS) component needs to be created, provide the name of the service to be implemented.
+- `-s, --service <String>`: If a new Declarative Services (DS) component needs to be created, provide the name of the service to be implemented.
 Note that in this context, the term *service* refers to an OSGi service, not to a Liferay API.
-- `-t, --template <string>`: The project template to use when creating the project.
+- `-t, --template <String>`: The project template to use when creating the project.
 Run `blade create -l` for a listing of available Blade CLI templates.

 To create a module project, use the following syntax: